 Assam mean sour and Pedas mean spicy (hot) curry, popularity among Malaysian.
 Thus, in my hometown, Penang when I am growing up.
-Grandma and the servants loves to cook this Assam Pedas curry for us without fail.
+Grandma and the servants love to cook this Assam Pedas curry for us without fail.
 Guess Asam Pedas fish is easy to prepare when the ingredients are readily available in the wet market and dry market.

 Grandma usually use ikan pari (sting ray) or skate.
 I can’t get it here and its expensive, so I decided to use rockling fillets instead.
 You can replace it with any white fishes like rockling, basa or sea bass.
 Note: many cooks and recipes on google uses different fish.
 Most Malaysian people will use sting ray, Spanish mackerel, and so too are many cooks and in recipes around the world.

 I never cook Assam Pedas and its my first time.
-I am glad to find Grandma secret ingredients below in Asian grocery stores, which I hardly visit as its not near me.
+I am glad to find Grandma secret ingredients below in Asian grocery stores, which I hardly visit as it’s not near me.
 I am sure other cooks and recipes have similar ingredients.
 I use kaffir lime leaves instead.
-Tamarind play a strong appetising taste to this Assam Pedas fish.
+Tamarind plays a strong appetising taste to this Assam Pedas fish.
 I am happy with my Assam Pedas even though without ikan pari, Daun kesum and Bunga kantan.

 Note from Grandma: leave it for a few hours once it’s done, to absorb the appetising in depth taste.
 Best to simmer Assam Pedas again before eating to avoid upset stomach and to bring out the rich bold appetising taste from tamarind, spices, rockling and vegetables.
 Enjoy!!!!!